usama-saeed831/payment-gateway-for-ba-etisalat/README.md

-# payment-gateway-for-ba-etisalat
+# Etisalat Payment Gateway Addon for BA Book Everything

-Etisalat Payment Gateway Addon for BA Book Everything This addon plugin integrates the Etisalat payment gateway with the "BA Book Everything" plugin, providing users with a seamless and secure way to process payments.
+This addon plugin integrates the Etisalat payment gateway with the "BA Book Everything" plugin, providing users with a seamless and secure way to process payments.
 "BA Book Everything" is a versatile booking plugin for WordPress, and this addon extends its functionality by enabling payment transactions through Etisalat.

 Features